vitessio/website/content/en/docs/15.0/user-guides/vschema-guide/sharding-guidelines.md

 The question to ask oneself is: if the tenant were a single application by themselves, what would be their sharding key, and then shard by that key instead of the tenant id.

-Vitess has started rolling out support for multi-column Vindexes.
-Once this feature is fully done, you will be able to shard by the tenant id and a secondary key.
-The two-column sharding approach will allow you to group all data for a given tenant into a smaller set of shards rather than a random distribution.
+Vitess now has support for multi-column Vindexes.
+You can now shard by the tenant id and a secondary key.
+The two-column sharding approach allows you to group all data for a given tenant into a smaller set of shards rather than a random distribution.
 This may be beneficial for security or compliance reasons, in case the tenant would want their data to be physically isolated from other tenants.

 ### Region Sharding